efurness/note-taker-interface/README.md

 # INSTALLATION

-EXPRESS Router, NODE JS, INQUIRER, FS file system, PATH, were used for read and write functions
+EXPRESS Router, NODE JS, INQUIRER, FS file system, PATH, were used for read and write functions.
+The app.js file required the methods.js in folder db toreadFromFile, readAndAppend, writeToFile functions.

 # USAGE